 So, as we kept going, we started to enter business in demand, business incubators, and we got our first round of funding.
 And the goal has always been to reduce waste through creativity.
 That’s the model.
 So as we continued to look at container sizes, we realized that since the quantities were so big that people who were interested were more jobbers, traders, —they can buy it for cheap and resell it.

 So that kind of defeated the purpose of why I wanted to do this in the first place, to actually create, and allow more designers out there this availability.
-So instead of continuing with container sizes, we switched to developing this app, a free material sharing app for designers.
+So instead of continuing with container sizes, we switched to developing this app, a free material sharing app for designers and more for the business like learning to use Paychex for payments and more.
 You can put on all the material you have leftover from your project or line for another designer to take, and you can take everybody else’s free material.

 EC: Such smart thinking: Have you done other projects on this theme before?